 The groups have enjoyed taking on the infamous “Graveyard” section of the Tryweryn River in North Wales and have spent two days at the national whitewater centre enjoying the dam-release rapids.
 They practise swift-water rescues and run the mighty Bala Falls.
 The intermediate group ran a section of the River Dee and practised their white water skills on the Slalom Site at Mile End Mill.
 They gained a lot of confidence in water and there was a lot of swimming down the rapids.
 A trip over the Pontystyclle canal viaduct saw them paddling 200 feet above the Dee valley.

-Trips to Southerndown Beach, the Upper Usk and the Monnow helped students learn new skills and in July the club entered its first team into the slalom competition in the Gemau Cymru Games.
+Trips to Southerndown Beach, the Upper Usk and the Monnow helped students learn new skills and the club entered its first team into the slalom competition in the Gemau Cymru Games.
 Three medals were won in the flat races and the boys enjoyed the challenging conditions of the white water course in the slalom events.

 Watch this short video of our Llangollen Trip this year:

 Thirteen boys spent a broiling Half term weekend developing their kayaking skills on the white water of North Wales.
 An advanced group ran the grade IV section of the Tryweryn over Bala Falls and spent a challenging time on the slalom section of the National Whitewater Centre.
 A group of intermediates and beginners learned how to surf waves, evade stoppers , swim down rapids and swift-water rescue techniques in the friendlier waters of the Upper Dee.
 With a group of five Y10 and Y11 boys achieving their BCU Three Star award in February it has been a very active few months for the club.

 Former Student in Great Britain Freestyle Kayak Team Selection